 Autoscaling may be set individually on the x, y or z axis or globally on all axes.
 The default is to autoscale all axes.
 If you want to autoscale based on a subset of the plots in the figure, you can mark the other ones with the flag noautoscale.
 See datafile (p.
-90).
+110).

-where $\langle axes \rangle$ is either x, y, z, cb, x2, y2 or xy.
-A keyword with min or max appended (this cannot be done with xy) tells gnuplot to autoscale just the minimum or maximum of that axis.
-If no keyword is given, all axes are autoscaled.
+where <axis> is x, y, z, cb, x2, y2, xy, or paxis .
+Appending min or max to the axis name tells gnuplot to autoscale only the minimum or maximum of that axis.

+If no axis name is given, all axes are autoscaled.